 Besides slowing down the process, the manual PO process leaves space for human errors.
 This comes with certain risks, as purchase orders can be affected by accounting errors, caused by human mistakes, and it represents a risk for the outcome of the transaction.

 Removing human input from the purchase order process eliminates the risk of human errors, increases the speed of processing payments, and is a time-saving practice that can offer your employees the chance to concentrate on more demanding tasks.
-On top of this, your business is also decreasing the chance of being a target of invoice fraud.
+On top of this, your business is also decreasing the chance of being a target of invoice fraud or vendor fraud.

 So how can you avoid these errors and improve the PO process?
 The solution is automation.
 Implementing purchase order automation in your organization can optimize all steps involved in the purchase order process workflow.